 In digging through stuff I wrote I came across this line, "For the most part, I believe pretty much all handling problems are rooted in a lack of respect on the part of the horse."
 I must have been writing that in the early morning while my mind was sleeping when I apparently wasn't.
 I left out, "barring a physical problem."

-About 40 percent of the horses I work with have a physical problem that in my mind would prevent them from being very cooperative.
+A large percentage of the horses I work with have a physical problem that in my mind would prevent them from being very cooperative.
 I find cervical, thoracic and lumbar vertebrae severely out, dental problems, pelvic twists, shoulders out, entire rib cages twisted to name just a few.
 If you had the same conditions you'd be in traction.
 There certainly is no way you'd stand quietly for saddling or being pulled around.

 When a horse is suffering any of the above and a number of other afflictions that escape me at the moment, it's very hard to assess respect problems.
 Respect problems AND physical problems together in the same horses can make any horse a MAJOR handful.

 Sometimes you have to deal with the respect issue as best you can to be able to find the physical problem.
 If a horse will not let you examine it freely you have to try to deal with the respect issues.
 And if the horse is not feeling at all well, dealing with the respect issues may be iffy.
 In those cases you bounce from respect to physical.
 You do the bonder, then the exam.
 If you find a physical problem you deal with it.
 And then if you have more problems, you work on the respect again.
 You bounce back and forth until you are fully connected.

 Whenever a tractable, easy going horse suddenly gets very annoying and hard to handle, I usually suspect a physical cause.